marcuslim835/co-opeDown/README.md

 ### 2.3.5 Knowing Each Other Questions
 *Stage X-5 Questions are of this type.* <br>
-The GameController for this scene contains a TrivialQuestionsGameLogic script, while all the buttons (left, down, right) in the scene correlates with the 3 options present in the scenes to choose from. <br>
+The GameController for this scene contains a TrivialQuestionsGameLogic script, while the buttons (left/A, down/S, right/D) in the scene correlates with the 3 options present in the scenes to choose from. <br>
 TrivialQuestionsGameLogic Inputs | Description
 ------------ | -------------
 Question | A text object under Screen Canvas that displays the generated question from the question bank.
-Platform A | A text object under Screen Canvas that displays the first option related to the question in Question.
+Platform A | A text object under Screen Canvas that displays the first option related to the question in `Question`.
-Platform B | A text object under Screen Canvas that displays the second option related to the question in Question.
+Platform B | A text object under Screen Canvas that displays the second option related to the question in `Question`.
-Platform C | A text object under Screen Canvas that displays the third option related to the question in Question.
+Platform C | A text object under Screen Canvas that displays the third option related to the question in `Question`.
 Sum | A text object under Screen Canvas that displays the number of questions correctly answered.
 Timer | A text object under Screen Canvas that displays countdown for the question to be answered by.
 Total Number Of Questions Asked | A text object under Screen Canvas that displays the number of questions answered thus far.